sedouard/flocker/docs/using/tryflocker.rst

 	you@laptop:~$ git clone https://github.com/clusterhq/flocker-quickstart
 	you@laptop:~$ cd flocker-quickstart

 .. note:: You will find 3 .yml files in the downloaded tutorial folder.
-These contain the application and deployment config.
+These contain the application and deployment configuration.
 You can edit these files if you need to change the IP addresses to match your hosts'

-Secondly, install the web application\
- and server on the first host:
+Secondly, install the web application and server on the first host:

 .. code-block:: console